 Administrative Rules Adopted by Bureau of Environmental Services Pursuant to Rule-Making Authority

-Link to Full Text of Administrative Rules (PDF Document, 93 kb).
-What follows is an excerpt from the introduction to the administrative rules:
+Link to Full Text of Administrative Rules (PDF Document, 166 kb).
+What follows is the Table of Contents and an excerpt from the administrative rules:

 Properties are required to connect to the City’s Sanitary Sewer system when both of the following criteria are met: